Skip to content

 4. Well-Curated Furniture Selection

-Additionally, Scandinavians love to add more character to their bedrooms with vintage furniture from the 1950s, 60s, or 70s.
-Naturally, the connection to nature is also evident, which is why wicker chests are often used in Scandinavian bedrooms for decorative storage.
-Here and there, small furniture pieces like solid wood wall shelves can be found, adding warm accents to the room.
+Scandinavians also love to add more character to their bedrooms with vintage furniture from the 1950s, ’60s, or ’70s.
+Naturally, Scandinavian design also incorporates cozy natural materials for added storage space, such as woven baskets.
+Here and there, you might also find small furniture pieces like solid wood wall shelves that add warm accents to the room.

 Scandinavian bedroom with pendant light next to the bed